ziab/facade/README.md

 }
 ```

-The database is stored as a JSON file:
+The first block creates a "recording" facade of `network_interface`, each call to it is recroded into an internal database-like structure. `net.write_calls("network_interface.json")` saves the database into a JSON file that can be later loaded, example:

 ```json
 {